rpmartz/jlox/notes.md

 * go back over the todos
 * make a parser using a parser generator like yacc or Antlr or Jacc
 * implement modulus
 * make a syntax highlighter plugin for Lox
+* Look at the difference between parsing zero-or-more operators in right vs. left assocativity
+* how do instance methods where `this`/`self` is passed explicitly or implicitly?